skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 </tr>
 </table>

-* You will eventually gain control of Vivi outside Alexandria pub.
+* You will eventually gain control of Vivi outside the Alexandria pub.
 Go right and down the street until you spot Hippaul and his mother near the bottom.
 Talk to his mother to initiate a mini-game.
 You must now raise Hippaul to Lv 80 to receive the Athlete Queen.

 > #### Racing Hippaul for the Athlete Queen
 >
-> * Winning a race 1 second (or more) ahead of Hippaul will raise his Lv to the nearest multiple of 5.
+> * Winning a race 1 second (or more) ahead of Hippaul will raise his Lv to the next multiple of 5.
 You should easily be able to reach Lv 40 within 8 races.
 > * Running to the steeple, saving and running back to Hippaul takes 1 minute, which is equivalent to 3 races.
 Therefore, you actually save about 20 seconds by saving between consecutive 5-Lv races instead of gaining 1 Lv at a time.
 > * Once you reach Lv 40, save the game, and then try your best to get to Lv 60 within another 4 races, saving between each attempt.
 It **is** possible, albeit difficult.
 > * Do the last 20 races one Lv at a time, preferably without any more saving in between.